1300 241 141

 • Excluded

-• Very small group travel with experienced bird guide (min.
+• Small group travel with experienced bird guide (min.
 4, max.
 8 guests)

-• Scenic flight to Melaleuca in the remote South West Wilderness area.
+• Scenic flight to Melaleuca in the Southwest Wilderness

 Itinerary